 Gyro sensors can measure angular velocity, and this information can be used to calculate the angles themselves over a longer period of time.
-They can also be used to measure (and correct for) vibration.
+They can also function as a vibration sensor, and be used to, say, measure (and correct for) the tiny movement of an attached motor.
 If you’re building robots, or need to measure precise inputs from the physical world, then you’re definitely going to be using a gyro sensor.
 Much like accelerometers, they come with a range of outputs and sensitivities, and so you’ll want to pick the one that best matches your project.

 A magnetometer measures magnetic fields in three axes relative to the earth’s magnetic field.
 They’re used in digital compasses for example.
 While there are some other technologies available, the overwhelming majority of modern magnetometers work via the hall-effect principle we’ve outlined.

 Although you can find each of the MEMS sensors as a separate sensor, it’s common to find them in combinations of 2 or even 3.
 For example: the MPU6050 we used in our animatronic tail project incorporates both an accelerometer and a gyro.